by-Tobd/obs-cmd-executor/README.md

 # OBS cmd executor
-Enables execution of shell commands from OBBS and autostart them.
-Autostart happens on OBS startup and script reload.
+Enables execution of shell commands from obs and autostart them.
+Autostart happens on script load (startup or reload) or on stream start.

 ## Setup
 ### Prepare OBS to use python